Chromate ester: Diesters

 Usually chromate ester refers to monoesters, which are transient intermediates in the oxidation of alcohols by chromium(VI) oxides.
-Dialkychromates have the formulaCrO2(OR)2.
+Dialkychromates have the formula CrO2(OR)2.
 When R lacks an alpha hydrogen, these diesters are isolable.
-One chromate diester has attracted significant attenion: ((CH_{3})_{3}CO)_{2}CrO_{2}.
+One chromate diester has attracted significant attention: ((CH_{3})_{3}CO)_{2}CrO_{2}.
 It is not an intermediate, rather a reagent.
 For example, it converts cyclohexene to 2-cyclohexenone.

 Mechanistic significance

 Chromate esters tend to react via redox reactions to liberate chromium(IV).
 This conversion is rapid when an alpha C-H bond is present (primary and secondary alcohols).
 Idealized equations for the oxidation of an alcohol are: